 Across the Baltic Sea by Bike

-An ongoing project, with the support of the Swedish Institute, will study the potential for a new bicycle tourism route from Stockholm to Estonia via Åland and Finland.
+The project has now ended.
+It had support from the Swedish Institute, that studied the potential for a new bicycle tourism route from Stockholm to Estonia via Åland and Finland.

 Bicyle touring is a sustainable, accessible and climate-smart form of tourism and every year interest in this activity grows.
 A consortium of partners from four countries have together received funding from the Swedish Institute to study, analyze and evaluate a new route connecting neighboring countries across the Baltic Sea, utilizing the extensive ferry network to foster regional rural tourism offers.